microbiomedata/nmdc-runtime/docs/design/spec.md

 (formerly called the "Data Object Service" API) is a read-only API, expecting each implementation to define its own mechanisms and interfaces for adding and updating data.

-The NMDC Runtime API compatibly specializes the GA4GH DRS API in the following ways:
+The NMDC Runtime API may compatibly specialize the GA4GH DRS API in the following ways:

 * `updated_time` and `version` in `DrsObject` are ignored because the underlying content of a data object cannot be updated.